your cart is empty

 1993 was a late, challenging vintage with a small crop.
 Precision viticulture required the removal of 20% of the crop due to a mix of rain and hot weather.
 The fruit that made it to the winery proved exceptional.
 Winemaker Rob Davis noted some similarities to the 1988, but more capricious.

 Visually, the 1993 Jordan displays a youthful quality with an intense, garnet hue.
 The nose is bright with primary aromas of cherry and cassis, backed by subtle notes of forest floor and eucalyptus.
-The acidity and silky tannin structure share a moderate firmness, framing a mid-palate that is full and leads to a long and complete finish.
+A wine that shows better when decanted, the 1993 is still surprisingly fruit-forward with classic currant and raspberry notes, highlighted with a balsamic edge.
 The 750mL is at peak maturity, ready for immediate consumption; the 1.5L is near peak, and the 3L and 6L are prime for decanting and serving within the next few years.Download Tasting Notes

 1993 Jordan Cabernet Sauvignon